 By James Waterson

 Clear blue skies, bright sunshine, and delightful weather all mark the arrival of spring here in the Lone Star State.
 If the season inspires you to go on a road trip, find your way to Abilene.
-It’s here that the stars of Country music shine at their brightest, the remains of a frontier fort await to be explored, and you can feed a giraffe by hand.
+It’s here that the unforgettable characters of children's literature stand tall, the remains of a frontier fort await to be explored, and you can feed a giraffe by hand.
 Located just 150 miles west of Fort Worth, the “Storybook Capital of America” is an easy-to-reach town ideal for affordable spring getaways.
 Read on to see why.

 Treat Yourself to a Luxurious Stay